anchauha/anchauha/README.md

 > Apr 2020 - Sep 2022

 - Engineered a data ingestion pipeline using PySpark to load data into 100+ Hive tables, reducing data processing time by 40%.
-- Built an XGBoost based predictive forecasting model that optimizes SKU selection for enterprise licensing needs, delivering 18% annual cost savings on underutilized license spend for 43,000+ users.
+- Built an XGBoost based predictive forecasting model that optimizes SKU selection for enterprise licensing needs.
+This benefited in 18% annual cost savings on underutilized license spend for 43,000+ users.
 - Developed Cloud Functions to process and load over 10 GB of daily raw JSON data from GCS bucket into BigQuery and Cloud SQL.
 - Led migration for legacy applications to Azure cloud environment during an enterprise split ensuring service continuity for over 23,000 users.